 What Is General Liability Insurance in Maryland?

-In Maryland, like any other state, general liability insurance covers your business from the most common third-party liabilities including:
+In Maryland, like any other state, general liability insurance covers your business against the most common third-party liabilities including:

 • Bodily injuries